Bobby Black (journalist)

-Bobby Black is an infamous gonzo journalist and marijuana multimedia personality.
+Bobby Black is an American gonzo journalist and marijuana multimedia personality.
 He is the executive director of the World of Cannabis Museum Project and writer/host of the cannabis history column & podcast Cannthropology.
 He is also the former senior editor and columnist for the cannabis counter-culture magazine High Times.
 His involvement at High Times included: production director and associate art director; writing the monthly lifestyle and entertainment column "Almost Infamous,"; writing feature articles and interviews (interviewed 2012 Presidential candidate Gary Johnson, actor Bruce Campbell); creator and producer of the High Times magazine's annual Miss High Times beauty pageant; producer and host of the annual High Times Doobie Awards for music; lead reporter, judge, and competition coordinator for the High Times Amsterdam Cannabis Cup and the High Times Medical Cannabis Cup; A&R, producer, liner notes and art director for High Volume: The Stoner Rock Collection CD (High Times Records).
 Bobby also hosted the stoner rock show Contact High on Sirius Satellite Radio's Hard Attack channel from 2004 to 2008, and the podcast Blazin' With Bobby Black on Cannabis Radio.

-High Times (1994-2015)
+High Times (1994–2015)

 Bobby Black began his career at High Times magazine in September 1994 as a production intern in the art department while still a senior in college.
 After graduating, he was hired full-time and was soon promoted to Production Manager.
 Over the following decade, he was further promoted to Production Director then Associate Art Director, and oversaw production of nearly all of the brand's projects, including: the regular monthly magazine and offshoot magazines and special editions such as The Best of High Times quarterly editions, Hemp Times, Grow America and Medical Marijuana magazines; books, videos and calendars, and all promotional materials for the brand's events, such as the Cannabis Cup.
 During this time, he also began writing small articles for the magazine such as book and record reviews, and interviewing members of several prominent heavy metal bands like Type O Negative, Pantera, Sepultura, and Slayer—eventually graduating to feature length articles, and coming to the realization that writing rather than graphic design was his true calling and passion.
 In 2005, he officially transitioned from the art department to the editorial department when he was named Senior Editor.